 To store, manage, and understand the valuable data we collect, tech professionals have to choose the right type of database and data structure.

-For beginners, it can be intimidating to learn about database structure.
+However, it can be intimidating for beginners to learn about database structure.
 Databases have decades of development and it seems daunting to try to understand the nuances of language, structure, scaling options, and more.